Add a column from examples

 The next goal is to create a Full Name column by using the values from the First Name and Last Name columns.

-To do this, select the Column from examples command, and then select From all columns.
+To do this task, select the Column from examples command, and then select From all columns.

-Full name first example for new column from example.
+Screenshot of the Power Query editor with the full name used as the first example for new column from example.

-After you select OK, you'll see your new column as part of your query.
-You'll also see a new step added to your query.
+After you select OK, your new column is now part of your query.
+A new step is also added to your query.
+Select and hold (or right-click) the Merge column name, then select Rename and change the name of the column to Full Name.

 Your last step is to remove the First Name, Last Name, and Monthly Income columns.
 Your final table now contains the Range and Full Name columns with all the data you produced in the previous steps.